SOFR Academy: Senior Advisors

+Financial Benchmarks

-Operationalization of AXI and FXI
+AXI and FXI

-In 2021, SOFR Academy announced its intention to publish the Across-the-Curve Credit Spread Indices to assist the market with U.S. Dollar LIBOR transition.
+In 2021, SOFR Academy announced its intention to develop and implement Across-the-Curve Credit Spread Indices to assist the market with U.S. Dollar LIBOR transition.
 In 2022, Invesco Indexing LLC, an independent index provider owned by global asset manager Invesco Ltd (NYSE: IVZ), partnered with SOFR Academy to launch the first-of-their-kind US-dollar Across-the-Curve Credit Spread Indices ("AXI") and US-dollar Financial Conditions Credit Spread Indices ("FXI").
-The US-dollar denominated AXI and FXI benchmark credit spreads are accessible via Bloomberg, Refinitiv / LSEG and Wind Information.
+Effective April 30, 2026, benchmark administration and publication of USD AXI and USD FXI transferred from Invesco Indexing LLC to STOXX Ltd., part of ISS STOXX, which is majority owned by Deutsche Börse Group.
+STOXX is responsible for the administration, calculation and publication of the indices.
+The U.S.-dollar-denominated AXI and FXI benchmark credit spreads are available through Bloomberg, Refinitiv / LSEG and Wind Information.
+Bloomberg ticker codes include AXIIUNS (USD AXI) and FXIXUNS (USD FXI).
+The benchmarks are designed to be used as credit-spread overlays to SOFR rather than as substitutes for SOFR.

 These indices work in conjunction with the SOFR and address a concern communicated by a group of American banks.
 This concern was that under a SOFR-only environment in times of economic stress, the return on banks' SOFR-linked loans would decline, while banks' unhedged costs of funds would increase, thus creating a significant mismatch between bank assets (loans) and liabilities (borrowings).
 AXI and FXI were discussed at the Credit Sensitivity Group Workshops hosted by the Federal Reserve Bank of New York.

+IOSCO Compliance

+In 2024, SOFR Academy engaged Promontory Financial Group, a regulatory consultancy owned by IBM, to assess the design and transparency of its U.S.-dollar Across-the-Curve Credit Spread Index (AXI) and Financial Conditions Credit Spread Index (FXI) against relevant International Organization of Securities Commissions (IOSCO) Principles for Financial Benchmarks.
+The IBM Promontory independent review concluded that the relevant IOSCO Principles had been fully implemented.

+Subsequent academic analysis has examined AXI’s transaction depth, volatility characteristics, and maturity-weighted construction in the context of IOSCO benchmark design considerations.

+Market Adoption

+On January 30, 2025, AXI and FXI were the subject of an industry discussion hosted by H. Rodgin Cohen of Sullivan & Cromwell LLP, attended by representatives of major global financial institutions and regulatory agencies in observer capacity.
+According to the published meeting minutes, participants discussed the application of AXI and FXI in cash and derivatives markets, hedge accounting considerations, and their role as credit-spread overlays to the Secured Overnight Financing Rate (SOFR).
+The minutes further indicate that certain large banks had begun ingesting and using AXI data within internal treasury functions to support centralized cost-of-funds calculations and funding risk assessment.
+In June 2026, the Financial Times reported that some banks had experimented with using AXI for internal calculations, while observing that broader adoption of credit-spread benchmarks would likely require greater official-sector acceptance.